-After you have filed a complaint, one of our investigative teams will get the case and assign an investigator, who will attempt to contact you within 48 hours of getting the assignment.
+After you have filed a complaint, an assigned investigator will attempt to contact you within 48 hours of receiving the assignment.
 This investigator will usually handle your complaint throughout the entire investigation.

 Here’s how an investigation generally progresses:

-In order to get the most accurate and thorough description of the events and alleged misconduct that led to your complaint, the investigator will need to interview you in person.
+The investigator will need to interview you in person in order to get the most accurate and thorough description of the events and alleged misconduct that led to your complaint.
 The CCRB often conducts in-person interviews at its office, located at 100 Church St., in Manhattan.
 If need be, interviews are also conducted at locations in all the boroughs.
-Particularly in cases of hardship, the investigator will travel to you.
+The investigator will travel to you particularly in cases of hardship.

 Your in-person statement is vital and will be the foundation of the investigation.
 When you meet with the investigator, try to bring as much information as possible relating to the complaint, including the time, date, and location of the incident, the badge numbers and names of the police officers involved if you have them, physical descriptions of the officers and any relevant paperwork, photographs, or video.
 Providing names and contact information for witnesses is also important.